bregman-arie/infraform/README.md

 Name | Comments
 :------ |:------:
-Podman | Run containers using Podman
+Terraform | Provision infrastucture using Terraform HCL files Podman | Run containers using Podman
 Docker | Run containers using Docker
-Terraform | Provision infrastucture using Terraform HCL files

-### Too detailed workflow
+### Possibly too detailed workflow

 The following is a description of what InfraForm does when you run a scenario